Michaelkarper/CMDB/README.md

  - Adds the provided interface IP to the .csv output

- - Adds the provided address to the .csv output

  - Adds the IP address of the connected session.
 (NAT address)

  - Duplicates will be deleted.

 # Usage
-1. Change the folder location (line 167) if desired.
+1. Change the folder location (line 162) if desired.
 1. Log into device and run script from SecureCRT.
 2. You will be prompted for the management interface.
 (You'll have 3 attempts for input and you can cancel to skip adding MGMT IP to .csv)
-3. You will be prompted for the address. (optional)
-4. Done.
+3. Done.